dking072/dking072.github.io/_posts/2020-08-13-thermochem.md

 I think that's really cool!
 We were able to treat our proton completely quantum-statistically and pull out an observed behavior of gasses in the real world.

-Unfortunately this post is getting a bit long, so I am choosing to end here for now (I have a WPE to prepare for!).
+Unfortunately this post is getting a bit long, so I am choosing to end here for now.
 To all of you who got this far, I hope you found it useful.
 In future posts I plan to cover:

 * Chemical reactions with more than one type particle
 * Chemical reactions of moles of particles